utsavmewada14081/riscV-MIPS32/README.md

 <h1>RISCV MIPS32 processor pipeline implementation</h1>

-MIPS is 32-bit processor
+MIPS is 32-bit processor.
 MIPS32 registers: 32, 32-bit general purpose registers and a special purpose 32-bit register program counter (PC).
 A program counter points to the next instruction in memory to be fetched and executed.

 The design consists of addressing modes such as Register, Immediate, Base addressing, PC relative and Pseudo-direct.
 Only load and store instructions can access memory.
-Assuming memory word size is 32 bits and is word addressable
+Assuming memory word size is 32 bits and is word addressable.

-Instruction subset considered for design:
+<h2>Instruction subset considered for design</h2>
-Load and store instructions: LW R2, 124(R8)
+<h3>Load and store instructions: </h3>
+LW R2, 124(R8)
 SW R5, -10(R25)

-Arithmetic and logical instructions(only register operands) ADD R1, R2, R3
+<h3>Arithmetic and logical instructions(only register operands)</h3>
+ADD R1, R2, R3
 ADD R1, R2, R0 //R0 register for 0
 SUB R12, R10, R8